Jump To Topic

 If complications from a hip replacement procedure persist, or your implant fails, corrective surgery may be necessary to make the hip stable again.
 This may include tightening the muscles and ligaments in the area.
 In some cases it may require replacing the entire device.

-If you are exhibiting symptoms that may be caused by problems with your replacement hip, a series of tests will help determine if the implant is failing for any reason.
+If you are exhibiting symptoms that may be caused by complications with your replacement hip, a series of tests will help determine if the implant is failing for any reason.
 X-rays are useful for detecting bone loss and implant wear and tear.
 Comparison to previous X-ray results can often determine whether an implant has failed due to loosening.
 For this reason, regular follow-up radiography is often recommended after a hip implant procedure, so potential problems can be identified early.

 A complete blood count, erythrocyte sedimentation rate (ESR), and a C-reactive protein test (CRP) can all help determine if infection is present.
 Doctors may remove joint fluid for analysis or perform a variety of imaging tests.